abhijeetbehera97/Carla-Tractor-Semitrailer/README.md

 ## 🧾 Citation

-If you use this model in your research or development, please cite the following paper:
+If you use this model in your research or development, please cite following papers:

 ```bibtex
 @inproceedings{behera2025CARLA,